GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add a /health Endpoint
+        # Project Plan: Hello World Microservice

 ## Overview
-The task involves adding a new `/health` endpoint to the existing application.
-This endpoint will provide a simple health check mechanism to ensure that the application is running correctly.
-It will return a status indicating the health of the application, which can be used by monitoring tools to track the application's availability and performance.
+The goal of this project is to develop a simple "Hello World" microservice.
+This microservice will respond with a "Hello, World!" message when accessed via an HTTP GET request.
+It will serve as a foundational example for building and deploying microservices.

 ## Definition of Done
 - [ ] All acceptance criteria met